itthinx/affiliates/readme.txt

 16. Registration Widget - View of a visitor's successful form submission to join the site's affiliate program.
 17. Affiliate Area I - This is showing the part of the generated Affiliate Area where an affiliate sees the affiliate URL and link when logged in.
 18. Affiliate Area II - This shows performance data on commissions and monthly earnings for an affiliate who is logged in.
+19. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users.

 == Changelog ==